Skip to content

 // Check if array contains all specified values

-{tags IN ['web', 'api']} // true, contains 'web' and 'api'
+{tags IN ['web', 'api']} // true, contains both 'web' and 'api'

 {tags IN ['web', 'api', 'mobile']} // false, does not contain 'mobile'

-// Historical syntax: Single value containment check (overloaded semantics of equality operator)
+// Historical syntax: Single-value containment check (overloaded semantics of equality operator)

 {tags = 'web'} // true, because tags contains 'web'